 18. Hole versus Scallops

 The two modifications are shown in drawing 16 where half of a nib is displayed; that’s why F/2 … while F would be the total force applied to separate the tines.
 The blue and the pink segments indicate where some material has been taken away from the breadth of the tine.
 Blue is the opening and red is the scallop.
-The blue markings relate to the opening near the slit, the pink to the scallops.
+The blue markings relate to the opening near the slit, the pink to material being taken away from the outer edge such as ornaments or scallops.
 The difference shown in the drawing lays in the variation of the force applied to the tine.
 The forces Fs and Fo act onto the remaining, solid section of the nib.

-The effective forces Fs and Fo = F/2×cosαs or αo respectively.
-And since the value of cos α reduces with the increase of angle α, the force required to spread the tines by the same amount decreases with an increase of angle α.
-Hence, an opening is more effective than a scallop.
+The value of cos α reduces with the increase of angle α – meaning cosαs is larger than cosαo – the force F/2 required to spread the tines by the same amount increases with an increase of angle α, alone.
+Moreover, the moment of inertia adds to the same result in the same manner, see Fountain Pen Flex Nibs -Technology drawing 5.
+Hence, a scallop is more effective than an opening.

 Oh, and there is always a, however: as long as this happens in a position where the curvature of the tine profile is flat or flattish, there is no problem.
 Going further back towards a smaller radius the nib with the opening would show some sidewards instability; something we want to avoid.